huggingface/llm-swarm/examples/textbooks/README.md

 ```

 ## FineWeb generations
-Here we want to generate a large amount of prompts from web datasets.
-Since the generations take a long time, we save intermediate generations in `checkpoint_path` and track the progress and throughput with `wandb`
+Here we want to generate a large amount of textbooks from web datasets.
+Since the generations take a long time, we save intermediate generations in `checkpoint_path` and track the progress and throughput with `wandb`.
 ```bash
 pip install wandb
 wandb init